-PSLO 8-A total of 6 for Fall2015 and 12 students for Summer 2016 were assessed on this outcome.
-All 18 students for both semesters met the outcome with a score of 70% or better.
+PSLO 10-A total of 10 students were assessed on this outcome.
+All 10 students met the outcome with a score of 70% or better.

 Achievement of outcome is at100% for the trial practice course.
 Data continue to show that completion rate for the program remains very high.
-Tracking students as cohorts through the program may be a possible explanation for the high pass rate, because it is the same students across the semesters, with usually the same instructors who already have an understanding of the students.
+Tracking students as cohorts through the program may be a possible explanation for the high rate of success, because it is the same students across the semesters, with usually the same instructors who already have an understanding of the students.
 Although it must be noted that recruiting part-time instructors remains a major challenge.
 As of writing, the program awaits the final decision on whether it should be modified or remains as is.